MarslandoBloom/The-Druid-Assistant-oneshot/README.md

 - Created UI utilities for DOM manipulation and notifications
 - Updated app.js to integrate with database and parser modules
 - Added automatic sample data loading on first run

+### Stage 3: Data Management (March 29, 2025)
+- Added robust data management system with dedicated DataManager module
+- Enhanced UI utilities with improved notifications and drag-and-drop support
+- Extended event management system with additional data events
+- Implemented comprehensive file import/export functionality including:
+  - Markdown file import for beasts and spells
+  - JSON file import/export for all application data
+  - Proper error handling and user feedback
+- Added sample data loading with fetch API
+- Implemented data reset functionality with user confirmation
+- Created data statistics collection for monitoring database contents
+- Refactored app.js to use the new DataManager for all data operations
+- Improved drag and drop file uploads with validation and feedback